Barnamoyy/raven/README.md

 Contributions are welcome!
 Please fork the repository and open a pull request with your changes.

-## License

-This project is licensed under the MIT License.

----

-This README covers all necessary steps from setup to execution for the frontend, backend, and database, making it easier for others to understand and run your hackathon project.
-Feel free to adjust any sections as needed.

----

 ## Limitations
 - **Single Point of Failure**: Only one backend API server is running.